sara-service/webapp/docs/shib.md

 - restart apache and hope that there are no syntax errors: `sudo service apache2 restart`
 	- sure you can do `sudo apache2ctl configtest` first, but where's the fun in that?
 - visit `https://www.ssllabs.com/ssltest/analyze.html?d=saradomain` (replacing `saradomain` in URL!) and verify you get an A or A+
+- watch out for "certificate about to expire" email and occasionally re-check the config generator

 ## Configure shibd